 Ask Boardy: "Can you find people I should talk to about [your specific need]?"

 When Boardy suggests profiles, don't just accept them.
-This is where most people miss the gold.
+Most people miss this step.
 Here's the better approach - ask:

 - "Why do you think this person is a good fit for me?"